Step 1: Validate SEVIS within 24 hours of arrival

 LOST DOCUMENTS: If you lose your passport, J1 visa, or DS-2019 form, contact ERDT immediately.

-ERDT EMERGENCY PHONE NUMBER: If you have an emergency, call (424) 259-1192 at any hour.
+ERDT EMERGENCY PHONE NUMBER: If you have an emergency, call or text (424) 259-1192 at any hour.
 For non-emergencies, please call that number from 8 am to 5 pm Pacific Standard Time, or you can text that number or email firstname.lastname@example.org.

 MOVING TO A DIFFERENT TOWN: After you have worked at your assigned job for 3 weeks, you are allowed to quit your job if you do not like it.
 However, ERDT rules prohibit you from moving to a big city for work.
 If you move to a big city, ERDT will end your visa.
 This is not a bad thing, but you cannot work any longer, and will need to return home within 30 days.